eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 For example, a project to generate .NET code from a UML model, developed by Obeo, will be called ``fr.obeo.uml.gen.dotnet``.

-Module file names and module names should start by a lowercase letter.
+Module file names and module names should start with a lowercase letter.

 Module files should be located in packages with the same prefix as the project, but feel free to create subpackages.

-Template and query names should start by a lowercase letter, and use the ``camelCase`` convention just like methods in java (uppercase letters are used to separate words).
+Template and query names should start with a lowercase letter, and use the ``camelCase`` convention just like methods in java (uppercase letters are used to separate words).
-It goes the same for queries.

-Design your module as APIs
+Design your module as you would for APIs
 --------------------------------------------------------------------------------

 The usual design principles apply when designing Acceleo modules: